KDE: Development

-Currently the KDE community uses the Git revision control system.
+Currently the KDE community uses the Git version control system.
 The KDE GitLab Instance (named Invent) gives an overview of all projects hosted by KDE's Git repository system.
 Phabricator is used for task management.

 On 20 July 2009, KDE announced that the one millionth commit has been made to its Subversion repository.
 On 11 October 2009, Cornelius Schumacher, a main developer within KDE, wrote about the estimated cost (using the COCOMO model with SLOCCount) to develop KDE software package with 4,273,291 LoC, which would be about US$175,364,716.
 This estimation does not include Qt, Calligra Suite, Amarok, digiKam, and other applications that are not part of KDE core.

 Core team

 The overall direction is set by the KDE Core Team.
 These are developers who have made significant contributions within KDE over a long period of time.
 This team communicates using the kde-core-devel mailing list, which is publicly archived and readable, but joining requires approval.
 KDE does not have a single central leader who can veto important decisions.
 Instead, the KDE core team consists of several dozens of contributors who make decisions not by a formal vote, but through discussions.

 The developers also organize alongside topical teams.
 For example, the KDE Edu team develops free educational software.
 While these teams work mostly independent and do not all follow a common release schedule.
 Each team has its own messaging channels, both on IRC and on the mailing lists.